· Originally published April 20, 2024

 Lower Yosemite Falls full steam ahead in spring.
 (Shutterstock/BorisEdelmann)

-Ideally, you’ll have five days to take the Majestic Mountain Loop from Yosemite National Park to Sequoia and Kings Canyon National Parks.
-Two of those should be used at Yosemite.
-We put together a list of 20 things to do at Yosemite.
-You might also find our suggested Yosemite 1 to 5 day itinerary helpful.
+Ideally you’ll have five days for the full loop, with two of them in Yosemite.
+We put together a list of 20 things to do at Yosemite, and our 1 to 5 day Yosemite itinerary covers the pacing.

 congress trail in sequoia national park, yosemite to sequoia national park majestic mountain loop